i290b Motion to Reopen: How to File and What to Expect

 Send your package to the appropriate USCIS or EOIR address specified in the form instructions.
 Use a reliable mailing service that provides a tracking number and delivery confirmation to ensure your documents arrive safely and on time.
 Retain copies of everything submitted for your records and future reference.

-- Completed Form I-290B: This is the official Notice of Appeal or Motion form that must be filled out accurately.
-Ensure that all sections are completed and that you have signed the form before submission.
+• Completed Form I-290B: This official Notice of Appeal or Motion form must be meticulously filled out, ensuring every section is accurately completed and the form is duly signed before submission.
+Errors or omissions can lead to delays or outright denial of your reopening request.

-- Proof of Payment of Filing Fee: A copy of the receipt or proof of payment for the filing fee associated with Form I-290B is essential.
-Ensure that the payment is made in accordance with the current fee schedule set by the U.S. Citizenship and Immigration Services (USCIS).
+• Proof of Payment of Filing Fee: Provide a clear copy of the receipt or other proof showing payment of the filing fee required for Form I-290B.
+It is critical to verify that the payment aligns with the latest fee schedule published by the U.S. Citizenship and Immigration Services (USCIS), as fees can change periodically.

-- Legal Representation Documentation: If you are represented by an attorney, include a copy of the representation agreement or a notice of appearance.
-This establishes that your attorney is authorized to act on your behalf in this matter.
+• Legal Representation Documentation: If you have legal counsel, include a copy of the representation agreement or a formal notice of appearance.
+This confirms that your attorney is authorized to act on your behalf, ensuring all communications and procedural matters are properly handled.
+For more information on legal representation in immigration matters, visit our legal resources.

 Cost of Filing an I-290B